JakeWnuk/ptt/README.md

   -tf value
         Read additional files for transformations if applicable.
   -tp value
-        Read a template file or directory of template files for multiple transformations and operations.
+        Read a template file for multiple transformations and operations.
   -u value
         Read additional URLs for input.
   -v    Show verbose output when possible.